 One of the first things Neil Patel nailed was not sending people directly to YouTube Live.
 Instead, he invited his audience to a registration page where he collected valuable contact information, including names and emails.
 This step is crucial because it converts viewers into leads before the webinar even starts.

-Pro Tip: You can create a registration page using platforms like Grawt, ClickFunnels, or WordPress.
+Pro Tip: You can create a registration page using platforms like Grawt.
 Make sure your landing page highlights the value of your webinar and encourages people to sign up.

 Neil also added a CTA to book calls for his agency on the thank-you page after registration, converting leads into potential clients—this is a fantastic strategy you should adopt.